sjanel/coincenter/README.md

 All options use this pattern, but they will behave differently if several keys are matched for one exchange.
 For instance:

 - Balance will sum all balance for matching accounts
-- Trade and multi trade will share the amount to be trade accross the matching exchanges, depending on the amount available on each (see [Single trade](#single-trade)).
+- Trade and multi trade will share the amount to be trade across the matching exchanges, depending on the amount available on each (see [Single trade](#single-trade)).

 Example: